Filter by Category

 with TJ Storer

-with Pamela Hickman
+with Pame' Hickman

 Learn the ABCs of Crochet

-with Pamela Hickman
+with Pame' Hickman

 Learn the basics of crocheting: identifying crochet language, learn to read a pattern and complete an easy crochet project (granny square blanket, basic hat, or scarf).
 Come away with a sense of accomplishment and a basic project of your own.
 MATERIALS NEEDED: 1 - H (5.00 mm) hook.
 Practice yarn and an instruction manual will be provided.
 Pattern selection and yarn for in-class project will be discussed at the first class.

-with Pamela Hickman
+with Pame' Hickman